tesseract-ocr/tessdoc/ImproveQuality.md

 If you know you will only encounter a subset of the characters available in the language, such as only digits, you can use the `tessedit_char_whitelist` [configuration variable](ControlParams).
 See the [FAQ for an example](FAQ-Old#how-do-i-recognize-only-digits).

+## Tables recognitions

+It is known tesseract has problem to recognize text/data from tables (see [issues tracker](https://github.com/tesseract-ocr/tesseract/issues)) without custom segmenation/layout analyze.
+You can try to use/test [Sintun proposal](https://github.com/tesseract-ocr/tesseract/issues/1714#issuecomment-588183356) or get idea for [Text Extraction from a Table Image, using PyTesseract and OpenCV](https://levelup.gitconnected.com/text-extraction-from-a-table-image-using-pytesseract-and-opencv-3342870691ae)/[code for Text-Extraction-Table-Image](https://github.com/fazlurnu/Text-Extraction-Table-Image)

 ## Still having problems?